Aldaviva/RaspberryPiDotnetRepository/Readme.md

 > If you find that a .NET application does not run after a major version upgrade, you can choose a different [Roll Forward](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-3-0#major-version-runtime-roll-forward) behavior.
 For example, you can set the `DOTNET_ROLL_FORWARD` environment variable to `LatestMajor`.

 #### Latest LTS version
-This will install the latest LTS .NET version.
+This will install the latest Long Term Support .NET version.
 It can upgrade to greater major and minor LTS versions.
-It will never install an STS release, preview, or release candidate.
+It will never install an STS, release candidate, or preview release.

-For example, if you `apt install dotnet-runtime-latest-lts` in March 2024, it will install .NET Runtime 8.0.
-Later, if you run `apt upgrade` in December 2024, it will upgrade to the latest 8.0.* release, but not install the newly released .NET 9, because 9 is an STS release.
+For example, if you `apt install dotnet-runtime-latest-lts` in March 2024, it will install .NET Runtime 8.
+Later, if you run `apt upgrade` in December 2024, it will upgrade to the latest 8.0.* release, but will not install the newly released .NET 9, because 9 is an STS release.
 It will stay on .NET 8 until November 2025, when .NET 10 is released, which is an LTS version like 8.

 |Installation|Package name|Purpose|Includes|
 |-|-|-|-|